Frequently Asked Questions (FAQ) About Covenants Not to Compete

 You have questions that deserve answers.
 I’ve listed the most frequently asked questions by our clients with sensible and generally applicable answers.
 Remember though, nothing is better than a face to face open discussion with me about your matter.
 Together we can work it out.

 Can a Former Employee Compete Against His or Her Former Employer?

-The answer is generally yes but a new law has seriously limited an employer’s ability to enforce covenant against certain non-exempt lower level employees.
+The answer is generally yes and a new law has seriously limited an employer’s ability to enforce a covenant against certain non-exempt lower level employees.
 See the page entitled “Competing Against Your Employer: Is It Allowed?”
 A former employee may compete with his or her former employer by accepting employment with a competitor or may start up his or her own competing business.

 Are Trade Secrets Protectable in NJ Under a Covenant Not to Compete?

 A trade secret is “a formula, process, device or compilation which one uses in his/her business and which gives him or her an opportunity to obtain an advantage over competitors who do not know about it or how to use it.”
 A trade secret may take many forms, from a program for a sophisticated software application to a classified or confidential customer list.
 Trade secret protection in NJ will not be afforded to matters of common knowledge to the public or generally known within the competitive industry.
 Further, the subject matter sought to be protected as a trade secret must be confidential or secret.

 Can Confidential Information Including Customer Lists Be Protected in NJ Under a Properly Written Covenant Not to Compete?